blog

 Why White Blanching After Lip Filler Is a Preventable Event

-White blanching after lip filler often occurs when blood flow is compromised due to pressure, vessel compression, or intravascular placement.
-While not all blanching indicates vascular occlusion, its presence suggests that tissue perfusion is being challenged.
+White blanching after lip filler often occurs when blood flow is compromised.
+This can be due to pressure, vessel compression, or intravascular placement.
+Not all blanching indicates vascular occlusion.
+But its presence suggests tissue perfusion is challenged.

-Preventing blanching means avoiding excessive pressure within confined tissue spaces.
-This can be achieved by using conservative volumes, distributing filler gradually, and allowing tissue to accommodate product rather than forcing expansion.
+Preventing blanching means avoiding excessive pressure in confined spaces.
+Use conservative volumes and distribute filler gradually.
+Allow tissue to accommodate product rather than forcing expansion.

 Injectors should view blanching as feedback from the tissue.
-When blanching occurs, it signals that the threshold of safe perfusion may be approaching.
+It signals that the threshold of safe perfusion may be approaching.

 All images used under license from Canva. © APT Medical Aesthetics, 2026.
 All rights reserved.